Farama-Foundation/Miniworld/README.md

 pip3 install -e .
 ```

-If you run into any problems, please take a look at the [troubleshooting guide](docs/troubleshooting.md), and if you' re still stuck, please
+If you run into any problems, please take a look at the [troubleshooting guide](docs/troubleshooting.md), and if you're still stuck, please
 [open an issue](https://github.com/maximecb/gym-miniworld/issues) on this
 repository to let us know something is wrong.